Peculiarities of massive vectormesons and their zero mass limits: Induced higher order contributions and the Higgs model

 On the basis of these observations one anticipates that an extension of this formalism to interacting string-local fields will lead to perturbative contributions which depend on the individual string-directions of inner propagators after all $p$-integration have been carried out.
 But one expects that in suitable sums over contributions the dependence on the inner $ e^{\prime }s$ disappears so that only the possible string dependence of the interacting fields remains.
 This is very different from gauge theory; the BRST $\mathfrak{s}$ is a global operation which cannot distinguish between internal and external propagators

-The Hilbert space setting, which requires the use of the differential calculus in the directional de Sitter space, is certainly more elaborate than the gauge formalism, but unlike the latter it is not limited to the construction of local observables and the S-matrix but it promises the construction of all fields.
+The Hilbert space setting, which requires the use of the differential calculus in the directional de Sitter space, is certainly more elaborate than the gauge formalism, but unlike the latter it is not limited to the construction of local observables and the S-matrix but it also leads to the construction of all string-local fields.

 After this interlude of conceptual difference of the SLF setting with operator gauge theories presented in the contest of second order scalar massive QED, we now turn to the problem of the second order calculation of the $A$-$H~$coupling (\ref{2}).
 Up to $H$ self-interactions the $L,V~$pair is uniquely determined by first order power-counting $d_{sd}^{int}\leq 4$ and the requirement $d_{e}(L-\partial V)=0.$